SNodeC/snode.c/docs/ai/openai/codex/a1-2-accounts-models-configuration.md

-# Codex A1.2 accounts, models, and configuration audit
+# Codex A1.2 accounts, models, and configuration closure

 ## Status and authority

-This document records the frozen Phase A1.2 start state, implementation batches, public API review, and boundary decisions for the stable Codex App Server 0.144.6 surface.
+This document records the frozen Phase A1.2 start state, completed implementation batches, final type/path closure, public API review, and boundary decisions for the stable Codex App Server 0.144.6 surface.
 It is review evidence, not a production registry or dispatch input.

 The audited starting `origin/master` is `9f7b2955d017cab189fb7b7a80211d0c2788f819`.
 It is the merge of PR 220.
 The